 The Dean of Students Office provides several services to the campus community.
-Our staff is available to answer questions, advocate on behalf of students, and to connect students and their families to appropriate resources to get the information they need.
+The staff are available to answer questions, advocate on behalf of students, and to connect students and their families to appropriate resources.
 The goal of the staff is to respond to individual student needs and concerns.

 When Should I Seek Support From the Student Life Team?

 The Student Life Team within the Dean of Students Office focuses on assisting students with personal or academic challenges.
 Typical reasons students and families seek assistance from the Student Life team include, but not limited to the following:

 - Injury or Illness

 - Experiencing Depression, Anxiety, Panic and/or other general mental health concerns

 - Victim of a Physical/Sexual Assault or Harassing Behavior

 - Alcohol or Drug Abuse

 - Eating or Exercise Disorder